 Utilities and Facilities

 The home must have heating facilities, electric lighting, and plumbing or gas facilities maintained in good working order.
 Older facilities are allowed as long as they are up to the installation requirements of the time when they were put in.
 Required ventilation systems (such as in a bathroom with no window to release moisture) must operate properly.
 The home must have adequate fire extinguishing equipment or be built to resist fire.
 Single-unit buildings must have carbon monoxide detectors in good repair.
 Multi-unit buildings must have smoke and carbon monoxide detectors.

 Sanitation and trash

 At the beginning of the rental agreement, the building and the property it’s on must be entirely clean and sanitary.
 In addition, it must be free from things like construction debris, garbage, or pests.
 In particular, there can be no accumulation of material likely to cause or increase the severity of a fire or explosion.
+Rooms in the building should not be damp or show visible mold growth, except for mold that is minor and present on surfaces that accumulate moisture as part of their normal use.
 The landlord must make appropriate containers for trash or other waste available to the tenant.
 The containers have to be clean and in good repair.
 The landlord is responsible for replacing, repairing, and maintaining containers under their control.

-For information about your rights on having repairs made, go to Habitability and Repairs (Part 2).
+For information about your rights and having repairs made, go to Habitability and Repairs Part 2: Addressing Habitability Issues.